Meta-learning For Vision-and-language Cross-lingual Transfer: Related Work

 \subsection{Meta-Learning}

-Meta-learning has been increasingly popular in the machine learning community.
+Meta-learning has been increasingly popular in machine learning.
 Whereas conventional machine learning methods learn by data points, meta-learning learns by tasks.
 Previous meta-learning work \cite{vinyals2016matching,finn2017model} focused on adapting to new tasks quickly.
 But meta-learning can be applied to other scenarios as well, including semi-supervised learning \cite{ren2018meta}, multi-task learning \cite{yu2020gradient}, and domain generalization \cite{li2018learning}.

 Prior work has also explored the effectiveness of meta-learning in NLP: \citet{wang2021meta} applied meta-learning in semantic parsing for domain generalization based on MAML \cite{finn2017model, li2018learning}. \citet{relationclass} leveraged meta-learning under limited supervision in a relation classification task.
 Recently, there have been some applications using MAML in cross-lingual transfer: \citet{gu-etal-2018-meta} and \citet{nooralahzadeh2020zero} regard languages as tasks in their meta-learning framework.
-In contrast to these existing approaches, which only explore text-only scenarios, we are the first to utilize meta-learning for cross-lingual transfer in multi-modal tasks.
+In contrast to these existing approaches, which explore text-only scenarios, we are the first to utilize meta-learning for cross-lingual transfer in multi-modal tasks.

-\section{Meta-learning for Vision-and-Language Cross-lingual Transfer}
+\section{Meta-learning for Vision-and-language Cross-lingual Transfer}

-We first formally define the problem of Vision-and-Language Cross-lingual Transfer in the context of zero-shot and few-shot scenarios in Section~\ref{sec:definition}.
+We first formally define the problem of vision-and-Language cross-lingual transfer in the context of zero-shot and few-shot scenarios in Section~\ref{sec:definition}.
 Then, we introduce our overall fine-tuning framework in Section~\ref{sec:overall}.
-And we introduce the contrastive learning used in vision-and-language tasks in Section~\ref{sec:contrastive}.
-Finally, we introduce our proposed XVL-MAML algorithm in Section~\ref{sec:xvl-maml}.
+And we introduce the contrastive learning used for vision-and-language tasks in Section~\ref{sec:contrastive}.
+Finally, we introduce our XVL-MAML algorithm in Section~\ref{sec:xvl-maml}.